Skip navigation

 • All payslips from each relevant employer for the work experience duration required for your occupation.

-DAMA terms & conditions
+DAMA Terms & Conditions

 If you are intending to enter into a DAMA Labour Agreement and are seeking endorsement from the South Australian Government, prior to commencing your endorsement application, please ensure you review all terms and conditions